 Who is telling this story?
 To whom?
 When?
 Where?
 Why?
 (15) (1) (3) (Be careful.
 The narrator is not Marlow!)
 Note the way that the narrator remembers the setting, Gravesend, where he heard Marlow tell his story.
 (Compare to the frame of Coleridge's "Rime of the Ancient Mariner".)

 The conversation on board the Nellie turns to history: the historic voyages around the world which had set forth from this spot.
 (17) (2) (4) (Who were Sir Francis Drake and Sir John Franklin?)
-When the narrator thinks of the adventurers who helped create an empire, is he filled with pride?
-Or is he being ironic?
-How does the narrator describe the distant glow of London in the dusk?
-(17) (2) (4)
+When the narrator thinks of the adventurers who helped create an empire, he is filled with pride.

 How does Marlow